Conferences & Events

 IT can be a game changer in higher education, whether it is applied to teaching and learning, administrative systems, or research.
 IT’s impact goes beyond a set of technologies.
-It can enable new business models, disaggregating and decoupling tools and processes, allowing the creation of new value propositions and enterprises.
-In 2014 EDUCAUSE will continue to explore IT as a game change.
+It can disaggregate and reassemble existing tools and processes, allowing for the creation of new value propositions and enterprises.
 Rather than just automating existing processes, it can enable new models or create additional value, such as through analytics.
+In 2015 EDUCAUSE will continue to explore IT as a game changer.

 Foundations—Improvement and Innovation

 The majority of EDUCAUSE activities are foundational—either the products and services members expect or the foundational elements of the association (e.g., IT, marketing).
-In 2014 EDUCAUSE will continue key foundational projects such as the web redesign and project management.
-A new strategic emphasis will be on making EDUCAUSE a more data-intensive organization.
-In addition, we will position EDUCAUSE as an organization that serves those who use IT, not just those who are in IT organizations.
+In 2015 EDUCAUSE will continue key foundational projects such as the web redesign, improvements to business processes, the AMS implementation, focusing our messaging and social media strategies, and project management.
+Throughout these projects, we will strive to make EDUCAUSE a more data-intensive organization.
+In addition, a continuing strategic emphasis will be placed on positioning EDUCAUSE as an organization that serves those who use IT, not just those who are in IT organizations.

 Our community's values shape EDUCAUSE's strategic directions and actions.
 EDUCAUSE is developing individual value statements in consultation with members and community leaders.
 Here we provide a brief overview of what each value means, why our community considers it important, and how it guides our service to members and higher education.